fletchjp/CANCMDDC-Arduino/README.md

 I have found that there are three different versions of the mcp_can library.
 The code is using the published version 1.5.1 and not older versions.

+## Testing and further modification

+I have modified the code and it now works with the two Encoders, keypad and the LCD display.

+I had to introduce extra logic to sort out the reversal of direction using the encoder buttons.

+The LCD display worked when I corrected the address used for I2C.

+## Configuration details

 John Fletcher <M6777> 25/02/2024